By Fitness Editor Paula Jager, CSCS

 If the answers to all these questions are yes we can look at incorporating “indulging” into our maintenance program—later.

-If the answers to any of those questions are no, then I would not recommend “indulging”.
-I will have clients on medications (for diabetes, hypertension and cholesterol) that are 50+ lbs overweight eat decently for 5 days and then ask me “when do I get a cheat day”?
+I will have clients on medications (for diabetes, hypertension, and cholesterol) that are 50+ lbs overweight eat decently for 5 days and then ask me “when do I get a cheat day”?

 Seriously?

-Wise up—how do you think you got where you are in the first place.
-Call it what you want—“lack of compassion or self promoting” but I call it tough love.
+Wise up–how do you think you got where you are in the first place.
+Call it what you want–“lack of compassion or self-promoting” but I call it tough love.

 People come to me to get in shape and become healthy.
 This is not romper room, you need to take a good hard look at reality and realize what these negative nutritional habits are doing to your health.
-I’m not going to do anyone a favor by sugar coating it (no pun intended).
+I’m not going to do anyone a favor by sugar-coating it (no pun intended).

 Folks who are in bad shape health-wise need to follow a strict nutritional program until they have resolved their health and weight issues and then we can take a look at a maintenance program.
-There is no “cheating” or “indulging” until you are well.
-You will need to refrain from certain foods that other healthy people do not.
-Get with it, get well and then we go from there.

-Healthy Indulgence 101
+Healthy Indulgences 101

 You can structure this in any manner but most of us have weekends off and those would be our preferred days to indulge.
-It’s the 80/20 rule or 70/30, 90/10—we’re all different and at different places.
-I’m personally at 85/15—it works for me.
-During the week I am in a set routine, set workout structure and my eating is pretty spot on.
-I enjoy my food during the week but rarely feel deprived.
-Come Friday evening I’m ready for a little bit of decadence.
+It’s the 80/20 rule or 70/30, 90/10–we’re all different and at different places.
+I’m personally at 85/15–it works for me.

 When Indulgence Becomes Harmful